Offshore Trusts for Texas Residents

 Request a Consultation

 Texas Property Code Chapter 41 protects the unlimited value of a primary residence on up to 10 urban acres or 100 rural acres.
 A $5 million house on 8 acres in Houston is fully exempt.
-This is one of the strongest homestead protections in the country, shared only with Florida.
+Texas shares this unlimited-value homestead protection only with Florida.

 The problem is that high-net-worth Texans rarely keep all their wealth in their house.
 A Dallas physician with $3 million total might hold $1.2 million in home equity (exempt), $800,000 in retirement accounts (exempt under ERISA), and $1 million across brokerage accounts, bank deposits, and business interests.
 That $1 million is completely exposed.

-The exempt asset conversion strategy—paying down a mortgage or buying a more expensive primary residence to convert non-exempt cash into exempt home equity—works up to a point.
+The exempt asset conversion strategy works up to a point.
+Paying down a mortgage or buying a more expensive primary residence converts non-exempt cash into exempt home equity.
 Texas courts have upheld conversions when done before any claim exists and without intent to defraud a specific creditor.
 But conversion has limits.
 Paying $500,000 cash toward a mortgage eliminates liquidity.
-That money is locked in the house and accessible only by selling the home or taking a home equity loan, which Texas restricts more than any other state under Article XVI, Section 50 of the Texas Constitution.
+That money is locked in the house and accessible only by selling the home or taking a home equity loan, which Texas restricts more than any other state under Article XVI, Section 50 of its Constitution.

 For someone who needs both protection and continued access to their capital, converting everything into homestead equity is not a practical solution.

-The charging order limitation protects against claims from outside the LLC—a personal creditor of the member cannot seize the LLC’s assets or force a distribution.
+The charging order limitation protects against claims from outside the LLC.
+A personal creditor of the member cannot seize the LLC’s assets or force a distribution.
 It does not protect against claims from inside the LLC.
 If a tenant sues the LLC that owns the rental property, or a customer sues the LLC that operates the business, the LLC’s own assets are at risk.
-The member’s personal liability is limited, but the business assets within the LLC are not shielded from business creditors.

-For personal creditors seeking non-LLC assets—bank accounts, personal brokerage holdings, cash—the LLC charging order is irrelevant.
-The creditor goes after the member’s personal assets directly.
-Texas has no general exemption for these assets beyond the $50,000 personal property cap ($100,000 for families) under Property Code Section 42.001.
+For personal creditors seeking non-LLC assets like bank accounts, brokerage holdings, and cash, the LLC charging order is irrelevant.
+The creditor goes after the member’s personal assets directly, and Texas has no general exemption for these assets beyond the $50,000 personal property cap ($100,000 for families) under Property Code Section 42.001.

 Texas does not permit domestic asset protection trusts.
 A Texas resident who wants trust-based creditor protection must form a trust in another state or offshore.
-Out-of-state DAPTs carry the same risk for Texas residents that they carry everywhere: a Texas court may apply Texas law rather than the DAPT state’s law when the settlor lives in Texas.
+Roughly 21 states now authorize DAPTs, with Nevada, South Dakota, and Delaware among the most popular.

-Texas does not recognize tenancy by entireties.
-Married couples in Texas hold property as community property by default.
+Texas also does not recognize tenancy by entireties.
+Married couples hold property as community property by default.
 Community property is reachable by creditors of either spouse for community debts.
-Separate property—assets owned before marriage or received by gift or inheritance—is generally not reachable for the other spouse’s debts.
-But classifying property as separate versus community is frequently litigated and hard to maintain over a long marriage without careful documentation.
+Separate property is generally not reachable for the other spouse’s debts, but classifying property as separate versus community is frequently litigated and hard to maintain over a long marriage without careful documentation.

 A Cook Islands trust protects the assets that Texas exemptions do not cover.
 The $1 million in non-exempt liquid wealth that sits exposed under Texas law moves to a jurisdiction where no U.S. judgment creditor can reach it.
 The trust holds the brokerage accounts, the cash, the business interests outside protected LLCs, and the investment portfolio that homestead and retirement exemptions leave untouched.